SoftHu/tos_avg/En/Hephaestus.md

 Start -->1775339959591014[<b>Speaker 👉 Hephaestus:</b>
 \nI must remember to stop by the mines today, I am low on ore and the week is yet young.]
 Start -->1775339959591018[<b>Speaker 👉 Hephaestus:</b>
-\nSaturday is a day for rest and resetting back to a healthy mindset.]
+\nSaturday is a day to reset the mind for the week.
+Working out and mining are great for doing so.]
 Start -->1775339959591022[<b>Speaker 👉 Hephaestus:</b>
-\nAlthough I always strive to improve upon my craft, the clarity granted to me during recent events has shown me that the blade in your possession is the greatest sword I will ever make.]
+\nThe way you fought that rock golem was a thing of beauty.
+Truly inspiring.]
 Start -->1775339959591026[<b>Speaker 👉 Hephaestus:</b>
 \nThis week has been dragging on, eh?]
 Start -->1775339959591030[<b>Speaker 👉 Hephaestus:</b>